Language, Cognition, and Society: Trends in Contemporary Western Philosophy

 Third, we investigate the impact and implication of contexts on the analysis of reference and related philosophical semantics from three perspectives: (1) Attitudinal contexts: we study the problematics of reference in attitudinal contexts; (2) Contexts of self-reference: we examine the allegedly unquestionable significance of de se reference in contemporary analytical philosophy; (3) Social and political contexts: we look into whether traditional theories of reference are applicable to politically charged terms (such as “marriage”, “sex/gender”, “disability” and “identity”) and explore the possibility of refinement or revision.

-Fourth, whether the so-called skillful copings are conceptual in nature, and whether they involve intentionality, and hence cognition, are issues that have been hotly debated.
+Finally, whether the so-called skillful copings are conceptual in nature, and whether they involve intentionality, and hence cognition, are issues that have been hotly debated.
 Among those involved in the debates are prominent philosophers such as Hubert Dreyfus, John Searle and John McDowell.
 We shall carefully examine and assess some important aspects of the above-mentioned debates in the topic entitled “Concept, Cognition, and Action”.